Find Your Location

 The full recovery timeline will likely take multiple weeks, depending on the extent of the repair, your response to treatment, and your goals post-procedure.
 To see the best results from your treatment, strict adherence to your recovery plan will be crucial.
 This can include physical therapy, rehab, rest, icing, and more.

-Common Signs and Symptoms of Foot & Ankle Injuries
+Common Signs and Symptoms of MACI Injuries

 With so many different structures working together in your knees, there are many potential causes of pain.
 And each of those causes has a unique set of symptoms.